-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
+No a.
+Is there a factor or property manager for your property?